jdheyburn/jdheyburn.co.uk/content/blog/caddy-2-reverse-proxy-multiple/index.md

 ## Proving Domain Ownership

 Caddy uses [Let's Encrypt](https://letsencrypt.org/) (LE) to provide certificates for domains.
 Since domains can be exposed publicly, we will have to prove ownership of the domain to have LE issue certificates on our behalf - so we'll have to purchase the domain from a registrar.
-I [talked about how to do this](/blog/who-goes-blogging-2-custom-domain/#acquire-a-domain) for this website in the past.
+I talked about how to do this for this website [in the past](/blog/who-goes-blogging-2-custom-domain/#acquire-a-domain).

 LE supports several [challenge methods](https://letsencrypt.org/docs/challenge-types/) in order to prove you own the domain.
-This helps mitigates attacks by adversaries by claiming they own a domain such as natwest.co.uk - allowing them to create phishing attacks and steal banking information.
+This helps mitigates attacks by adversaries by claiming they own a domain such as `natwest.co.uk` - allowing them to create phishing attacks and steal banking information.

-Since my network is only visible internally for the moment (i.e. the domain will only resolve to an IP address on my network) I cannot use HTTP or TLS, because this required the domain to resolve to a public IP address.
-Therefore the only option I have is DNS challenge, where some string is placed into the [TXT record](https://www.cloudflare.com/learning/dns/dns-records/dns-txt-record/) of a DNS record to confirm ownership.
+Since my network is only visible internally for the moment (i.e. the domain will only resolve to an IP address on my network) - I cannot use HTTP or TLS since these require the domain to resolve to a public IP address to a web server running.
+Therefore the only option I have is DNS challenge, where a randomly string generated by LE is placed into the [TXT record](https://www.cloudflare.com/learning/dns/dns-records/dns-txt-record/) of a DNS record to confirm ownership.

 ## Building Our Caddy